 We’ve invited the most recognized people in punitive communication to lead this intensive workshop.
 All our tutors are linguists of the stature of Paul Bain, George Lakoff and more.

-As an example of what you’ll produce on completion of the learning objectives, the following essay earned a Credit in last year’s exam.
+As an example of what you’ll produce on completion of the learning objectives, the following student essay earned a Credit in last year’s exam.

 What Fake Skeptic is That?
 Field Guide to a Few Faux Foes of Science